 Expensive helmets often come in multiple shell sizes.
 The size range usually runs from extra small or even double extra small to double extra-large or even triple extra-large.
 When a helmet fits properly and is the right overall size for your head, then it is more comfortable and is likely not to weigh as much.
 Some of the more high-end motorcycle helmet companies overlap there sizing a bit between their small shell size and their large shell size.

-For example, AGV has extra small, small, and medium size in their small shell while having a medium- large, large, extra-large in their large shell.
-So, there are two mediums to pick from the small medium is 57 cm and the large medium is 58 cm, so internally an exceedingly small difference, but the external shell is where the significant difference is.
+For example, AGV has extra small, small, and medium size in their small shell while having a medium- large, large, and extra-large in their large shell.
+So, there are two mediums to pick from the small medium is 57 cm, and the large medium is 58 cm, so internally an exceedingly small difference, but the external shell is where the significant difference is.

 Fit is one of the most important safety factors in a motorcycle helmet and is often overlooked.
 Fit is much more comfort and can be the difference between life and death.
 Many motorcyclists wear helmets that do not fit properly and do not fasten the retention system properly.
 One of the most common causes of severe injury or totality for motorcyclists wearing a helmet is in an accident where the helmet comes off the head.
 This happens far too often and, in most cases, could have been easily preventable by wearing a properly fitting helmet and securing the retention system securely.